Richard Posner: Tort law

 In U.S. Fidelity & Guaranty Co. v.
 Jadranska Slobodna Plovidba, 683 F.2d 1022 (7th Cir.
 1982), Posner revived Learned Hand's economic efficiency theory of negligence law.

 In Indiana Harbor Belt Railroad Co. v.
 American Cyanamid Co.
-(1990), Posner lowered the standard of legal liability a railroad faced for a hazardous waste spill.
-The case became a staple of first year torts courses taught in American law schools, where the case is used to address the question of when it is better to use negligence liability or strict liability.
+(1990), Posner lowered the standard of legal liability a railroad faced for a hazardous waste spill from strict liability to negligence.
+The case became a staple of first year torts courses taught in American law schools, where the cases is used as a contrast to other cases in which similarly dangerous activities are held to a strict liability standard.

 In 1999, Posner applied the lex loci delicti commissi rule on choice of law rather than the Restatement of Torts, Second when rejecting a claim by an Illinois dentist who slipped and fell in Acapulco, Mexico.
 In 2003, Posner affirmed a punitive damages award of 37.2 times the compensatory damages guests won from a bedbug infested Motel 6.
 In 2003, Posner found that co-workers who did not prevent a hypoglycemic diabetic's fatal attempt to drive himself home violated no duty to rescue.